Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/index.md

 * <a href="https://mmbios.pitt.edu/workshops/2021-workshops?id=247" target="_blank">Cell Modeling Workshop</a>: July 12 - July 16, 2021

-### Additional open educational materials in computational biology and programming
+#### Additional open educational materials in computational biology and programming

 If you are interested in additional open educational materials, we think you would love some of the other free education projects developed by the project founder, Phillip Compeau.
 We list these resources below.

 * <a href="http://compeau.cbd.cmu.edu/programming-for-lovers/" target="_blank">Programming for Lovers</a>: An ongoing open course in introductory programming aimed at science students.

-* <a href="https://bioinformaticsalgorithms.org" target="_blank">Bioinformatics Algorithms: An Active Learning Approach</a>: A best-seller in its field, this textbook has been adopted by over 150 instructors around the world.
+* <a href="https://bioinformaticsalgorithms.org" target="_blank">Bioinformatics Algorithms: An Active Learning Approach</a>: A best-seller in its field, this textbook has been adopted by over 170 instructors in 40 countries around the world.
 It has also been used as the basis of the <a href="https://www.coursera.org/specializations/bioinformatics" target="_blank">Bioinformatics Specialization</a> on Coursera, which has reached hundreds of thousands of online learners.
 The text of the book is available for free on the textbook website.

 * <a href="http://rosalind.info" target="_blank">Rosalind</a>: An open platform for learning bioinformatics independently through problem solving.